Hothit1/Typing_Brain/README.md

 Push to main branch:

-git add .This command stages all the changes in your working directory, including new files, modified files, and deleted files.
+This command stages all the changes in your working directory, including new files, modified files, and deleted files.
 The . (dot) is a shorthand for the current directory.
 You can also selectively stage specific files by replacing . with the file path(s) (e.g., git add README.md).

-git status (optional, check status) git commit -m "content" git checkout main
-    git push origin main
+git status (optional, check status) git commit -m "content" git checkout main git push origin main